 An ongoing rivalry exists between stuffing lovers and dressing lovers.
 Stuffing is most often associated with being stuffed in the cavity of the Thanksgiving turkey before cooking.
 Dressing is baked in a pan and never sees the inside of the bird and is served as a side dish.
 Over the years, the name stuffing has taken on a different meaning and is used interchangeably with dressing.
 We need to set the record straight: stuffing is stuffed and dressing is….well….it isn’t anything.
 It’s baked all by itself.
 Southerners generally prefer dressing, typically cornbread dressing.

 Dressing was created as a way to use up leftover cornbread, biscuits and bread.
-I store leftover pieces of bread and biscuits in the freezer to use in dressing.
-Some Southern cooks like to add crushed saltine crackers to dressing.
-If you’re making cornbread dressing, the addition of an ingredient made from wheat flour does give the dressing a nice texture and helps it bind together.
-I never have to use additional eggs in my dressing for a binder other than the eggs I put in the eggbread (cornbread).
+You can store leftover pieces of bread and biscuits in the freezer to use in dressing.
+If you’re making cornbread dressing, the addition of an item made from wheat flour does give the dressing a nice texture and helps it bind together.
+Crushed buttery crackers or saltines are a handy substitute for biscuits or bread.

 I’ve been cooking for many years and have gone through many cooking phases including everything from hating to cook to preparing large gourmet spreads.
 During my gourmet cooking phase, I experimented with dressing up the dressing.
 I was snobbish and thought cornbread dressing was just too plain and simple.
 As it turns out, being plain and simple is what makes it taste so good.
 I’m over being snobbish about my food.
 I’ve come full circle back to the down home honest cooking that has fed my family for generations.
 I’m thankful to be back home and I won’t be straying again.